rememberYou/dotfiles/README.md

-Finally, this repository has [wiki](https://github.com/rememberYou/dotfiles/wiki/) pages to better understand some of the choices I have made and the questions you will have about these dotfiles.
+Finally, this repository has [wiki](https://github.com/rememberYou/dotfiles/wiki/) pages to better understand some of the choices I have made and allow me to answer any questions you may have have about these dotfiles.
 Feel free to visit them ☺

 List of files: